Amira 150 and Amira 300 (Moclobemide)

 What Is Amira 150 and Amira 300 Used For?

-Amira 150 and Amira 300 contain moclobemide, an antidepressant medication that belongs to a group called reversible inhibitors of monoamine oxidase A. These medications are used to treat depression and work on your central nervous system.
+Amira 150 and Amira 300 contain moclobemide, an antidepressant that belongs to a group of medicines called reversible inhibitors of monoamine oxidase A. These medications work on your central nervous system to treat depression.

 Primary Uses

-Amira is prescribed to treat depression.
-Your doctor may also prescribe it for other purposes – ask your doctor if you have questions about why it was prescribed for you.
+Amira is primarily used to treat depression.
+Your doctor may also prescribe it for other purposes not listed here.

 How It Works

-Antidepressants like Amira work by affecting brain chemicals called amines, which are involved in controlling your mood.
-This helps improve symptoms of depression over time.
+Antidepressants like Amira are thought to work by affecting brain chemicals called amines, which are involved in controlling your mood.

 How to Take Amira 150 and Amira 300